 A customer gained during a crisis is so much more valuable.

 Once new customers choose to try online buying, try to reduce the problems they might experience when first tapping into the world your platform creates.
 To maximize customer acquisition, especially in COVID-affected reality, it is a generally good idea to remove the option for mandatory registration.
 Usually, registration is an excellent precursor to valuable data used to build customer profiles.
 However, sacrificing this initial step will filter more potential shoppers.
 Especially those who are eager to try your site, but are put off by having to submit private information.

-Use add-ons and digital tools in ways that ultimately reduces the number of decisions your shoppers make.
+Use add-ons and digital tools in ways that ultimately reduce the number of decisions your shoppers make.
 An abundance of product options is right from the perspective of variety.
 However, a variety of choices may mean that your client has more things to decide.
-To intimately understand the motives behind your clients’ behavior, providers must get to know them better, and based learned insights, accurately predict how to reduce unnecessary choices or actions.
+To intimately understand the motives behind your clients’ behavior, providers must get to know them better, and based on learned insights, accurately predict how to reduce unnecessary choices or actions.
 Use customer profiling to set smart automation and make it easier for them and yourself.
 The power of AI is excellent for managing processes that repeat in time, like recurring orders or conditional offers.
 When converting offline clients, make it simple and easy for them, just like they are used to before they had to switch.
 New eCommerce clients value their time.
 To complement that tendency, try to pave for them the fastest and safest route from product pages to checkout.

 Once new customers become regulars, retention becomes a tall order.
 Loyal customers are already familiar with the quality of your products.
 They expect it consistently and are a tough crowd to impress.
 To keep it interesting, online marketers occasionally overdeliver.
 When you go beyond the norm to improve your services, don’t forget to include new customers in the deal.
 In times of crisis, people will notice gestures such as these and are more likely to form a strong customer/provider bond.